 Good vision is important as you pursue a college degree, begin your career, or perhaps start and raise a family.
-Here are some things you can do to help maintain healthy eyes and good vision:
+Here are some things you can do to maintain healthy eyes and good vision:

-- Don't Smoke — Smoking exposes your eyes to high levels of noxious chemicals and increases the risk for developing age-related macular degeneration (AMD) and cataracts.
+- Don't smoke.
+Smoking exposes your eyes to high levels of noxious chemicals and increases the risk for developing age-related macular degeneration (AMD) and cataracts.

 Dealing with Visual Stress at School or on the Job

-The following are several key signs and symptoms of eyestrain:
+The following are key signs of eyestrain: